PLATO (computer system): CDC years

 Of course, a computerized system equal to a human should have been a major achievement, the very concept for which the early pioneers in CBT were aiming.
 A computer could serve all the students in a school for the cost of maintaining it, and wouldn't go on strike.
 However, CDC charged $50 an hour for access to their data center, in order to recoup some of their development costs, making it considerably more expensive than a human on a per-student basis.
 PLATO was, therefore, a failure as a profitable commercial enterprise, although it did find some use in large companies and government agencies willing to invest in the technology.

 An attempt to mass-market the PLATO system was introduced in 1980 as Micro-PLATO, which ran the basic TUTOR system on a CDC "Viking-721" terminal and various home computers.
-Versions were built for the TI-99/4A, Atari 8-bit family, Zenith Z-100 and, later, Radio Shack TRS-80 and IBM Personal Computer.
+CDC itself introduced the Model 110 microcomputer running CP/M, capable of accessing PLATO and marketed to education alongside small business.
+Versions were built for the TI-99/4A, Atari 8-bit computers, Zenith Z-100 and, later, Radio Shack TRS-80, and IBM Personal Computer.
 Micro-PLATO could be used stand-alone for normal courses, or could connect to a CDC data center for multiuser programs.
 To make the latter affordable, CDC introduced the Homelink service for $5 an hour.

 Norris continued to praise PLATO, announcing that it would be only a few years before it represented a major source of income for CDC as late as 1984.
 In 1986, Norris stepped down as CEO, and the PLATO service was slowly killed off.
 He later claimed that Micro-PLATO was one of the reasons PLATO got off-track.
 They had started on the TI-99/4A, but then Texas Instruments pulled the plug and they moved to other systems like the Atari, who soon did the same.
 He felt that it was a waste of time anyway, as the system's value was in its online nature, which Micro-PLATO lacked initially.

 Bitzer was more forthright about CDC's failure, blaming their corporate culture for the problems.
 He noted that development of the courseware was averaging $300,000 per delivery hour, many times what the CERL was paying for similar products.
 This meant that CDC had to charge high prices in order to recoup their costs, prices that made the system unattractive.
 The reason, he suggested, for these high prices was that CDC had set up a division that had to keep itself profitable via courseware development, forcing them to raise the prices in order to keep their headcount up during slow periods.